StellarXplorers

 Incomplete Submissions

-Five teams failed to submit their scenario component selections required for StellarXplorers staff to score their solution.
+One team failed to submit their scenario component selections required for StellarXplorers staff to score their solution.
+Three teams failed to submit their quiz, leaving up to 20 points on the table as part of their overall score.

 StellarXplorers Space Foundations Course (Nova Space)